apitoolkit/apitoolkit-landing/blog/api-error-monitoring/index.md

   - API Errors
 ---

+# How to Prevent API Outages to Improve Performance

 ![error monitoring](error-monitoring.png)

 The contemporary business environment deeply relies on Application Programming Interfaces (APIs).
 These interfaces are fundamental in integrating various systems and are the driving force behind the functionalities of current apps, serving as the invisible yet essential elements that ensure the digital ecosystem operates without a hitch.
 The necessity for an [API](https://apitoolkit.io/blog/efficient-endpoint-troubleshoot/) to function smoothly is critical.
 But what transpires when unforeseen errors surface?
 Challenges like performance setbacks, service interruptions, or even full-scale outages can precipitate not only a decline in revenue but also a tarnished brand image.